jasonacox/tinytuya/README.md

         - Select the API Groups from the dropdown and click `Subscribe` ([screenshot](https://user-images.githubusercontent.com/38729644/128742724-9ed42673-7765-4e21-94c8-76022de8937a.png))

 5. WIZARD - Run Setup Wizard:
-    * Tuya has changed their data center regions.
-Make sure you are using the latest version of TinyTuya (v1.2.10 or newer).
     * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the *Local_Keys* for all of your registered devices:
       ```bash
       python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals